-This series of blogs are dedicated to the steps needed to set up a nonprofit corporation.
-It includes steps on applying for tax-exemption with the IRS.
+This series of blogs are dedicated to the steps needed to set up a nonprofit corporation and to apply for tax-exemption with the IRS.
 The next steps will be included in upcoming posts.
-Some items are Texas-specific; please contact us to get help in your own state.
+Some items are Texas-specific.

 Step 3: Recruit Directors